bormaxi8080/osint-timeline/DRAFT.md

 **Software Development:**

+Citus is a [PostgreSQL extension](https://www.citusdata.com/blog/2017/10/25/what-it-means-to-be-a-postgresql-extension/) that transforms Postgres into a distributed database—so you can achieve high performance at any scale: https://github.com/citusdata/citus

 dbGate - Database manager for MySQL, PostgreSQL, SQL Server, MongoDB, SQLite and others.
 Runs under Windows, Linux, Mac or as web application: https://github.com/dbgate/dbgate

 ----